 4. Invest through a self-directed IRA

-Assets owned under an IRA or Roth IRA grow tax-free.
-You can buy and sell properties within a self-directed IRA and continually reinvest the proceeds.
+You can buy and sell properties within a self-directed IRA or Roth IRA and continually reinvest the proceeds.
 Of course, when you actually retire and go to pull that money out, you’ll owe taxes on the gains then—at least in the case of traditional IRAs.
 Withdrawals on Roth IRAs, however, are completely tax-free.

 The downside is that there’s some work involved in setting up a self-directed IRA, as well as some expenses.
 That’s on top of the work involved in buying, managing, and selling properties.